kexiZeroing/kexiZeroing.github.io/src/posts/fetch-api-requests-cors.md

 }
 ```

+### Build on Fetch
+- [wretch](https://github.com/elbywan/wretch) is a tiny wrapper built around fetch.
+- Axios is great, but a bit large on kb compared to wretch.
+[Redaxios](https://github.com/developit/redaxios) is a great small alternative to axios.

 ## POST Requests
 The HTTP POST method sends data to the server.
 The type of the body of the request is indicated by the `Content-Type` header.